1975–76 NHL season: Playoff bracket

+The NHL used "re-seeding" instead of a fixed bracket playoff system: in each round, the highest remaining seed was matched against the lowest remaining seed, the second-highest remaining seed played the second-lowest remaining seed, and so forth.

+Regardless of playoff seed, all four division winners received a bye to the Quarterfinals, including this season's 10th overall seeded Smythe Division champion Chicago Black Hawks.

+Each series in the Preliminary Round was played in a best-of-three format while each series in the other three rounds were played in a best-of-seven format (scores in the bracket indicate the number of games won in each series).

 Preliminary round

 (1) Buffalo Sabres vs. (8) St. Louis Blues

 The Buffalo Sabres were the first seed of the preliminary round and fourth overall with 105 points.
 The St. Louis Blues were the eighth seed of the preliminary round and twelfth overall with 72 points.
 This was the first playoff series between these two teams.
 The Buffalo Sabres won this year's regular season series earning 5 of 8 points.

 (2) New York Islanders vs. (7) Vancouver Canucks

 The New York Islanders were the second seed in the preliminary round and fifth overall with 101 points.
 The Vancouver Canucks were the seventh seed in the preliminary round and eleventh overall with 81 points.
 This was the first playoff series between these two teams.
 Vancouver won this year's regular season series earning 8 of 10 points.

 (3) Los Angeles Kings vs. (6) Atlanta Flames

 The Los Angeles Kings were the third seed of the preliminary round and sixth overall 85 points.
 The Atlanta Flames were the sixth seed of the preliminary round and ninth overall with 82 points, losing the tie-breaker to Pittsburgh in head-to-head points (5 to 3).
 This was the first playoff meeting between these two teams.
 Los Angeles won this year's regular season series earning 6 of 8 points.